 The Retirement Pensions Act (‘the Act’) (Chapter 514 of the Laws of Malta) came into force on the 1st January 2015.
 The new Regulations and Pension Rules also came into force on the 1st January 2015.

-This includes a list of main legislation, subsidiary legislations and related legislations in relation to Investment Services & Collective Investment Schemes.
+This includes a list of main legislation, subsidiary legislation and related legislation in relation to Investment Services & Collective Investment Schemes.

 Malta has indeed developed into an attractive jurisdiction for international business and investment, through its ever-growing commitment to establishing itself as a financial services hub.
 The flexibility of the securitisation regime allows for an extensive range of assets, including future receivables, which may be securitised through a Maltese vehicle.